nezlobnaya/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach() — executes a provided function once for each array element.
+It simply calls a provided function on each element in an array.
+This callback is allowed to mutate the calling array. map() — creates a new array with the results of calling a provided function on every element in the calling array.
+It utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?

+While a method is a function that is a member of an object or class , the terms are pretty much interchangeable because in most, if not all cases, they’re identical in meaning.
+The key with JavaScript is the scope in which a function is executed.

 3. What is closure?

+A closure is the combination of a function bundled together with references to its lexical environment.
+In other words, a closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are the primary mechanism used to enable data privacy.

 4. Describe the four rules of the 'this' keyword.

+    1. Global binding: when in the global scope, the value of 'this' will be the window object

+    2. Implicit binding, when an object is the context for `this` keyword.It implies that if using a method on the object that the context ones wants is bound to whatever is located left of the dot operator.

+    3. New Binding: whenever a construction function is used the `this` refers to the specific instance of the object that is created and returned by the constructor function

+    4. Explicit binding: whenever a Javascript methods .call(), .apply() or .bind()  are used the `this` is explicitly defined

 5. Why do we need super() in an extended class?

+The super keyword is used as a “function” which calls the parent class  with the parameters passed to a child class.
+This is a key step to be carried out in order to instantiate a child  class.

 ## Project Set up